Perspectives from Canada

 Chapter 3: Canada’s Treatment of Geographical Indications: Compliant or Defiant?
 An International Perspective

-Dianne Daley INTRODUCTION TRIPS: The Trigger for Protection of GIs in the Twenty-first Century To the connoisseur, the fine distinctions between various wines and spirits are marked by their places of origin.
+3. Canada’s treatment of geographical indications: compliant or defiant?
+An international perspective Dianne Daley INTRODUCTION TRIPS: The Trigger for Protection of GIs in the Twenty-first Century To the connoisseur, the fine distinctions between various wines and spirits are marked by their places of origin.
 Although such distinctions may elude an ordinary consumer the fact is that names like Champagne,1 Tequila,2 Canadian Whisky3 and Scotch4 serve to denote a certain quality, characteristic or reputation of each drink that is essentially attributable to its geographical origin.
 Geographical Indications (GIs),5 as they have come to be generally described, are names, signs or symbols used on or in association with a product denoting its geographical origin where a special quality, characteristic or reputation of the product is essentially attributable to that origin.6 1 The name Champagne is protected in the European Union (EU) as a Protected Designation of Origin (PDO).
 In France Champagne is protected as a Controlled Appellation of Origin (Appellation d’Origine Contrôlée).
 2 The name Tequila has been protected as a Geographical Indication since 1977.
 The liquor derives its name from the town of Tequila located in the state of Jalisco.
 3 Canadian Whisky is protected as a Geographical Indication in Canada.
 4 The production of Scotch is regulated by the Scotch Whisky Act 1988 (U.K.), 1988, c.
 22. 5 In this work the term ‘GIs’ is used interchangeably with ‘Geographical Indications’ where considered appropriate.
-6 GIs are classified as a genre of intellectual property rights which have been derived from related concepts such as Indications of Source, Appellations...
+6 GIs are classified as a genre of intellectual property rights which...

 You are not authenticated to view the full text of this chapter or article.